kubernetes-sigs/contributor-katacoda/kind/intro.md

-# Use Kind for Local development and Continious Integration
+# Use Kind for Local development and Continuous Integration

 Welcome to the scenario tho help setting up kind for local development and CI/CD.